deocampo/dcr-flask-app/README.md

 ## Description

-Basic Docker Image of a Python Application
+Basic Docker Image of a Python Application using the base image : python:2.7-slim.

 ## Deployment: